holder66/aging/docs/what to do about aging.formatted.md

  #### Magnesium

  Low magnesium intakes and blood levels have been associated with type 2 diabetes, metabolic syndrome, elevated C-reactive protein, hypertension, atherosclerotic vascular disease, sudden cardiac death, osteoporosis, migraine headache, asthma, and colon cancer [<a id="a73">[73](#f73)</a>].
-The recommended dietary allowance is about 300 mg per day, but less than half the U.S. population consumes the required amount [ ].
+The recommended dietary allowance is about 300 mg per day, but less than half the U.S. population consumes the required amount [<a id="a74">[74](#f74)</a>].
 The richest dietary sources are whole grain cereals, green vegetables, beans, nuts, and seafood [<a id="a75">[75](#f75)</a>].
 As the healthy kidney is very effective at excreting magnesium, hypermagnesaemia is uncommon.

  Supplemental magnesium for 12 weeks has been shown to improve physical performance in healthy elderly women [<a id="a76">[76](#f76)</a>].